 The first thing to say about Electromagnetic Compliance (EMC) and compatibility is that it is a complex subject.
 Compliance implies that manufacturers, importers, and distributors who wish to sell electrical and electronic equipment in Australia must test, certify, register, and label the equipment as compliant with Australian EMC standards.

 The Australian Communications and Media Authority (ACMA) regulates EMC compliance standards in Australia.
 They have a published list of standards titled the ACMA EMC Standards List.

 The Australia & New Zealand standards are in large parts similar or identical to the European standards.

 Complexity arises for Australian manufacturers who wish to export their products, and for distributors who import product for sale in the Australian market.

 There are different standards and requirements for different products, and there are different standards for geographical areas like the United States, Canada Europe, and Japan.

-Find more details about requirements in a related article titled EMI Product Testing Australia/NZ on this blog [link]
+Find more details about requirements in a related article titled “Understanding RCM Testing for Electronic Products & Equipment“.

 The Basics of EMC